Egsobusy/Project-II/README.md

 MONGO = "mongodb"
 ```

-In the client folder, add  you firebase api key to .env file:
+In the client folder, add your firebase api key to .env file:

 ```
 VITE_FIREBASE_API_KEY = "api-key"